clearlinux/clear-linux-documentation/source/get-started/bare-metal-install-server.rst

 Automatic OS Updates
 ====================

-Automatical OS updates are enabled by default.
+Automatic OS updates are enabled by default.
 In the rare case that you need to disable automatic software updates, follow the onscreen instructions, shown in Figure 32.